zhinst/zhinst-labber/docs/source/first_steps/quickstart.rst

 Preparation
 -----------

-Before you can spin up zhinst-labber LabOne® needs to installed and running.
+Before you can spin up zhinst-labber LabOne® needs to be installed and running.
 For a complete reference see the dedicated `user manual <http://docs.zhinst.com/>`_ page for your instrument(s).